You have no project, please create one:

 Experimental Kubernetes Cluster

-You got access to a Kubenetes cluster with GPU resources.
+You got access to a Kubernetes cluster with GPU resources.
 Use the button below to open Rancher GUI.
 When logged into Rancher you can download the "kubeconfig"-file that will give you access to the Kubernetes native API.

 When you create a namespace, you need to use your namespace prefix below.
 For instance "-default".
-Also note that you have to set the namespace quotas.
+Also, note that you have to set the namespace quotas.
 The sum of all namespace quotas can't exceed the project quota.
-Your project quota you can find in ICE Connect GUI and in Rancher GUI.
+Your project quota you can find in ICE Connect GUI and in the Rancher GUI.

-Rancher URL: | https://k8s.ice.ri.se |
+Rancher URL: https://k8s.ice.ri.se

-Rancher project: | |
+Rancher project:

-Namespace prefix: | - |
+Namespace prefix: -

 Rancher GUI